Kiss Madiam

-Kiss Madiam is a four-piece male group that won the second season of the Greek version of the Got Talent series, Ellada Eheis Talento.
+Kiss Madiam is a four-member all-male band that won the second season of the Greek version of the Got Talent series, Ellada Eheis Talento.

-Kiss Madiam take popular songs and change the lyrics to something funny, essentially satirising.
-Some of their songs are "Dolce Gabbana" (based on "Baila Morena") and "Diakopes" (based on the Scorpions song "Holiday", from their 1979 album Lovedrive).
+Kiss Madiam is known for writing comedy music which parodies popular songs by rewriting their lyrics.
+Some of their songs are "Dolce Gabbana" (based on "Baila Morena") and "Diakopes" (based on the Scorpions song "Holiday" from their 1979 album Lovedrive).